briancroxall/borderwaters/README.md

 - `jamericanhistory`: _Journal of American History_

 ## Authorship
-The code in this repo was written almost exclusively by [Brian Croxall](https://briancroxall.net) (ORCID: [https://orcid.org/0000-0001-5602-6830](https://orcid.org/0000-0001-5602-6830)), Assistant Research Professor of [Digital Humanities](https://odh.byu.edu) at [Brigham Young University](https://byu.edu), Provo, Utah, USA.
+The contents of this repo were written almost exclusively by [Brian Croxall](https://briancroxall.net) (ORCID: [https://orcid.org/0000-0001-5602-6830](https://orcid.org/0000-0001-5602-6830)), Assistant Research Professor of [Digital Humanities](https://odh.byu.edu) at [Brigham Young University](https://byu.edu), Provo, Utah, USA.
 Errors and faults should be attributed to him.

-Code contributions were also made by Jeremy Browne, Associate Research Professor of Digital Humanities at BYU.
-Robert Reynolds, Assistant Professor of Digital Humanities at BYU, provided significant advice along the way.
+As mentioned, code contributions were made by [Jeremy Browne](https://humanities.byu.edu/person/jeremy-browne-2/), Associate Research Professor of Digital Humanities at BYU.
+[Rob Reynolds](https://humanities.byu.edu/person/rob-reynolds/), Assistant Professor of Digital Humanities at BYU, provided significant advice about all things Python along the way.

 ## Peer Review
 **_Draft statement:_ This documentation in this repo was peer-reviewed by [Rebecca Sutton Koeser](https://rlskoeser.github.io/), Lead Developer at [The Center for Digital Humanities](https://cdh.princeton.edu/) at Princeton University.
 The code itself was not reviewed since, at the time of review, the book was in press.**